-PS/2 Keyboard and PS/2 Mouse Port
+PS/2 Keyboard/Mouse Port

-Use the upper port (green) to connect a PS/2 mouse and the lower port (purple) to connect a PS/2 keyboard.
+Use this port to connect a PS/2 mouse or keyboard.

-D-Sub Port
+O D-Sub Port

 The D-Sub port supports a 15-pin D-Sub connector and supports a maximum resolution of 1920x1200@60Hz (the actual resolutions supported depend on the monitor being used).
 Connect a monitor that supports D-Sub connection to this port.